 If they receive an attractive financial aid offer or grow excited about one of the schools they applied to during Regular Decision, they would have to withdraw if they are accepted to their Early Decision 2 school.

-Early Decision 2 also gives students a narrower turnaround time when it comes to changing their plans if they are not accepted.
+Early Decision 2 also gives students a narrower turnaround time when changing their plans if they are not accepted.

 If students are denied by their Early Decision school, they have time to proceed with Regular Decision applications, but students denied Early Decision 2 will not have the same chance to consider alternate courses of action.